Frequently Asked Questions

 Will the underfloor heating clips tear the membrane or cause leaks?

 Anhydrite liquid screed is a thick liquid, that will not seep through the holes made by the UFH clips.
-If there are any tears in the membrane, seal these with waterproof gaffa tape before the screed is laid.
+If there are any splits in the membrane, seal these with waterproof gaffa tape before the screed is laid.

 Can I have a 75mm screed depth so that I know it will be strong enough and won't crack?

 Anhydrite liquid screed is designed to be laid at 40mm on insulation and 50mm with UFH.
 75mm is not required but can be laid if requested.
 It will take longer to dry at this depth.
 It is often better to increase the insulation and reduce the screed which not only saves money but also gives a much better performing floor.
-We can assist with this change when requested.
+We can assist with this specification change when requested.

 Why do I need the edge strip on the perimeters if I am not having underfloor heating in the screed?